-- Amend the land use zoning of the Site (clause 2.1) from E2 Commercial Centre to MU1 Mixed Use. - Increase the Height of Building Development Standard from 24 metres up to 75 metres (variable between 24m to 75m). - Amend the Key Sites Map to identify 43-65 Cowper Street, Warrawong as "Area 11". - Introduce a new site-specific Clause 7.24 to allow for the mixed-use redevelopment of the existing retail centre at 43-65 Cowper Street, Warrawong, and references "Area 11" on the Key Sites Map.
-The proposed site-specific LEP clause has five functions: - 1.
-Establish a minimum provision of 50,000m2 for non-residential uses to be provided on the site to ensure the provision of retail and other non-residential land uses to meet the needs of the existing and future community. - 2.
+- Increase the Height of Building Development Standard from 24 metres to a variable height limit ranging between 24 and 78 metres (refer to the Proposed LEP Maps prepared by CHROFI at Appendix A). - Introduces a new site-specific provision, Clause 7.24, to establish key requirements for mixed-use redevelopment of the Site.
+The proposed site-specific provision has four functions: - 1.
+Establish a minimum provision of GFA for non-residential uses to be provided on the site to ensure the existing provision of retail and other non-residential land uses is at a minimum maintained to meet the needs of the existing and future community. - 2.
 Require 10% of residential floor space to be provided as affordable rental housing. - 3.
 Give effect to the Warrawong Plaza Design Guidelines. - 4.
-Require the preparation of a site-specific DCP. - 5.
-Permit 'recreation facilities (outdoor)' on the site.
+Require the preparation of a site-specific DCP. - Introduce an additional permitted use of "residential flat building" for the Site. - Amend the Key Sites Map to identify the Site as "Area 11". - Amend the Active Street Frontages Map to include active street frontages along Cowper and King Streets.